Joaquim de Magalhães Cardoso Barata: Politician

 In 1945, the last year of the Vargas Government, Magalhães Barata was one of the founding members of the Social Democratic Party, even founding its branch on the state of Pará, preparing to participate in the state elections on December 2, 1945.

 However, the state elections were suspended due to the deposition of Vargas, but the federal elections were held and Magalhães Barata supported the election Eurico Gaspar Dutra for the presidency and candidated himself to the Senate, both won.

-As a senator, Magalhães Barata was a member of the Constitutional Commission, the Commission of the Armed Forces and the Subcomission of National Security, in 1947, he supported Major Luís Geolás de Moura Carvalho in the state elections for the state of Pará, which Moura Carvalho won, defeating General Alexandre Zacarias de Assunção.
+As a senator, Magalhães Barata was a member of the Constitutional Commission, the Commission of the Armed Forces and the Subcommission of National Security, in 1947, he supported Major Luís Geolás de Moura Carvalho in the state elections for the state of Pará, which Moura Carvalho won, defeating General Alexandre Zacarias de Assunção.
 In 1950, Magalhães Barata attempted to become governor of Pará but was defeated by the same General Alexandre Zacarias de Assunção by 555 votes.

 In 1954, Magalhães Barata got reelected as senator and in 1955 with the support of Juscelino Kubitschek he defeated Epílogo de Campos by 1743 votes and was elected governor of Pará, a position which he held until his death on May 29, 1959, at 70 years of age.

-Literary Works
+Literary works

 Magalhães Barata, Joaquim.
 "Programas de Estudos Primários para as Escolas Noturnas" (Primary studies programs for night schools).
 1933 (in Portuguese).